Renee Rollason

 Renee Rollason (born 22 September 1989) is an Australian footballer who last played for Sydney FC in the Australian W-League.

 Rollason made her W-League debut playing for the Central Coast Mariners against Melbourne Victory on Saturday, 25 October 2008.
 Rollason then made her scoring debut in Round 2 against Perth Glory, scoring a double to assist the Mariners to a 3–1 win at home.

+In 2013, Rollason was part of Sydney FC's squad for the International Women's Club Championship.
+She scored two goals, thus becoming joint-top scorer for the tournament.
+She also converted a penalty in the successful penalty shoot-out in the 3rd place match.

 Career statistics

 International goals

 Scores and results list Australia's goal tally first.